Super-Kamiokande Strongly Constrains Leptophilic Dark Matter Capture in the Sun

 For each dark matter-electron cross section, we calculate the number of muon neutrinos from both signal and background, using the cross sections for muon (anti-)neutrinos with water molecules from Figure~\ref{fig:H2O}.
 We assume the events are Poisson distributed, and set the 95\% CL on the dark matter neutrino flux such that:

 where $\lambda\equiv N_{\rm bg}(m_{\chi})$ is the expected number of atmospheric muon neutrino events over an energy range consistent with the bounds described above.
 The null detection of neutrinos from the Solar location lets us a set a background on the expected flux at $\lambda=2.7$.
 We also notice that there is the Solar Atmospheric neutrino background (SA$\nu$) coming from high energy cosmic rays scattering with the solar atmosphere~\cite{Ng:2017aur, Edsjo:2017kjk}.
-However, this background is very small in Super-K.
+However, this background is very small in Super-K and does not significant impact our results.

 \textbf{\emph{Results }}--- Figure~\ref{fig:firstpage} (bottom) shows the resulting constraint on the dark matter/electron cross-section as a function of the dark matter mass for dark matter masses between 0.1--100~GeV.
 We consider three different leptophilic annihilation channels: The \mbox{$\chi\chi\to\nu \bar{\nu}$} and \mbox{$\chi\chi\to\phi\phi$} channels can push the limit down to $4\times10^{-41}$~cm$^{2}$ for masses below 10~GeV, while the \mbox{$\chi\chi\to \tau^{+}\tau^{-}$} channel provides the weakest limit of \mbox{$6\times 10^{-41}$~cm$^{2}$} for the same dark matter mass range.
 We note that for masses below 4~GeV, dark matter evaporation may significantly weaken the limits~\cite{Garani:2021feo}, though the detailed modeling of dark matter evaporation is complex~\cite{Acevedo:2023owd}.
+Furthermore, in the case of electron scattering, the evaporation mass can vary between a few hundred MeV up to 4~GeV, depending on the cut-off of the DM velocity distribution inside the Sun~\cite{Garani:2017jcj}.
 Therefore, we show the extended bounds and projections for $\chi\chi\to\nu\bar{\nu}$ and $\chi\chi\to\phi\phi$ channels down to 0.1~GeV, and for $\chi\chi\to\tau^{+}\tau^{-}$ down to 1.8~GeV.

 Excitingly, these SuperK limits are at least 1 order of magnitude stronger than the leading terrestrial limits on leptophilic dark matter scattering by the Xenon Collaboration~\cite{XENON:2019gfn}.
 We note that our results depend on the number of observed neutrinos (rather than their total energy), and thus the three annihilation final states that we test provide similar limits.
 Thus, any standard leptophilic dark matter model will be expected to have scattering constraints of approximately $10^{-40}$~cm$^{2}$ for dark matter masses between 4--100~GeV.